Events

 To make changes to an existing tile:

-1. Hover over the top-right corner of the tile and select More options (...).
+Hover over the top-right corner of the tile to display the ellipsis (...), then select it to show the More options menu.

 More questions?
 Try the Power BI Community.